Ethicker018/DigiBuy/README.md

-# ℹ️ DigiMarket
+# ℹ️ DigiBuy

-The DigiMarket is a website for digital marketing Course.
+The DigiBuy is a website for digital marketing Course.
 It is used teach the Digital Marketing Instructors has teach about digital marketing how it will work
 This website is like teaching platform.
 This helps in teaching digital marketing to the people's

 ---

-# 👁️‍🗨️ Preview of DigiMarket Website
+# 👁️‍🗨️ Preview of DigiBuy Website

 https://user-images.githubusercontent.com/66934377/159934770-fa0c1806-a810-4238-bf6b-0ec2252e9882.mp4